Cafe Pharoah: 2022: Five-year-old Season

 Cafe Pharoah once again started the season with the February Stakes.
 However, as Lemaire was slated to run with Teorema that race, Yuichi Fukunaga temporarily became Cafe Pharoah's jockey.
 In spite of this, Cafe Pharoah still managed to win the race.

 The horse was sent to a turf race once more, this time the Grade I Yasuda Kinen, but finished at 17th place.

 After a summer break, the horse returned to the dirt races by enterering the Mile Championship Nambu Hai. where he finished by a nose against Helios.

 2023: Six-year-old Season

 Rather than starting the season off with the February Stakes once more, it was announce that he would be sent to Saudi Arabia for that year's Saudi Cup.
 He finihshed 3rd behind Panthalassa.
 Following this, he was sent to Dubai for the Dubai World Cup, but finished at 12th place behind Ushba Tesoro.

 Cafe Pharoah struggled to even get in 5th place on for the rest of the year, and on November 24, it was announced by the JRA that Cafe Pharoah would be retiring from racing to stand stud at the Arrow Stud in Shinhidaka, Hokkaido.

+Racing form

+Cafe Pharoah won seven races out of 17 starts.
+This data is available on JBIS, netkeiba and racingpost.